Whether you like it or not, at some point you’re likely going to get a less than perfect review on Airbnb.

-I mean sure, a snotty 1-star review sitting on your profile isn’t exactly the most appealing thing, but lucky for you, most people are curious (and nosey!) enough to see if there was any further drama in the comments.
+A snotty 1-star review sitting on your profile isn’t exactly the most appealing thing, but lucky for you, most people are curious (and nosey) enough to see if there was any further drama in the response.

 - Highlight if the negative remarks in the review had already been discussed and resolved in a way that means they shouldn’t still be marking you down for them.

 - Explain your situation, in the same way, you explained it to your guest so that people can see your side of the story.

 - Apologise and let any future guests know that the situation was a one-off blip that won’t happen again.

 - Detail any steps you’re taking to ensure what went wrong won’t happen again.

 If you look hard enough, hidden in the negativity of a bad review can actually be some really helpful and constructive points.

 You can always try to make the best of a bad situation, and a guest’s negative experience can be seen as a checklist for improvement.

 Didn’t like your bedding?
 No worries!
 Maybe it’s time to get a new set?
 Couldn’t figure out how to work the oven?
 No problem!
 Now you know to leave out instructions.

 Whatever they have to say, acknowledge it, apologise if an apology is needed (and even if it isn’t you probably still should), and grow from it.